rickliveshere/IIS7-Dispatcher/README.md

   - The installation directory for 7zip and..
   - C:\Windows\system32\inetsrv

-Optionally, you may also like to add the directory where IIS7-Dispatcher resides if you would like to execute it from the command line without having to specify the full installation path each time.
+Optionally, you may also like to add the directory where IIS7-Dispatcher resides.

 ##Usage
 Open a new command line window (with administrative privileges) on the server where the website is going to be setup.